 Can I Get Braces With a Dental Implant?

-- You might be thinking about whether you can get braces if you have an existing dental implant.
+You might be thinking about whether you can opt for braces if you have an existing dental implant.
 That’s a good question, and yes, it can be done.
 It’s important to note that braces cannot move an implant.
 Your orthodontist is going to have to create a system that moves the surrounding teeth.

 Now that you’re a little bit more familiar with the abilities and any possible restrictions that you may have with braces, you need to schedule an appointment.
-An experienced orthodontist can talk to you in full detail about the treatment plan that you desire and the options that you have.
+An experienced expert Like Dr. Gluck can talk to you in full detail about the treatment plan that you desire and the options that you have.

 Technology has advanced vastly within the alignment correction realm.
-Many things are possible in the present that were not possible years ago.
-Therefore, you can feel confident that your orthodontist will come up with an effective strategy for you.
-Start your alignment correction journey today by getting in touch with an orthodontist now.
+Many things are possible in the present that was just not possible years ago.
+Therefore, you can feel confident that your treatment provider will come up with an effective strategy for you.

 2002 Richard Jones Road